thomasvincent/nagios/README.md

 **Notes**: This cookbook has been tested on the listed platforms.
 It may work on other platforms with or without modification.

 ### Cookbooks
-* apache2 2.0 or greater
+* httpd 2.0 or greater
 * build-essential
 * nginx
 * nginx_simplecgi